Website Monetization

 Affiliate marketing is another widely used monetization method.

-- It involves writing content that promotes third-party products or services and earning a commission for each sale or lead generated through your affiliate links.
+- It involves promoting third-party products or services and earning a commission for each sale or lead generated through your unique affiliate links.

 While potentially lucrative (especially in niche markets), affiliate marketing can compromise your editorial independence and objectivity if not handled transparently.

-- To maintain credibility, it is essential to disclose sponsorships and affiliate relationships clearly.
+- To maintain credibility, it is essential to disclose affiliate relationships clearly.

-- Done ethically and with relevant recommendations, this method can provide solid income without compromising the value of your content.
+- When done ethically and with genuinely useful recommendations, affiliate marketing can provide solid income without compromising the value of your content.

 Selling Products or Services